top of page

 Today Oldgren is the Artistic director of three ensembles: Petri Sångare and St. Petri Youth Choir - SPUK (Malmö) and the Women's choir La Cappella (Uppsala).
 In addition to this, she is frequently engaged as a teacher, lecturer and conductor and has worked with the Swedish Radio Choir and Norrköping Symphony Orchestra, among others.
 “I am driven by my musical desire and curiosity, and the aspiration to create art together with others - to give fellow human beings the opportunity for spiritual and artistic development and deepening through music.”

-Picture: Arne Hyckenberg
+Photo by: Arne Hyckenberg

 Karin Oldgren (SWE)